eowyn36/eowyn36.github.io/_projects/cohort-analysis-tool.md

 cat: "cohort-analysis-tool"
 ---

-Prostate Cancer is one of the leading causes of death in men around the world.
-This project was made in collaboration with KI (Karolinska Institutet) and Janssen J&J (supervised by Mario Romero at KTH).
-We developed a tool that visualizes their database of prostate cancer patients in Sweden.
-The project was meant to help them better understand their demographic by giving them the tools to create cohorts and find their own correlations and relationships.
+CAT is a web-based visualization tool that shows the data of prostate cancer patients in Sweden.
+This project was made in collaboration with KI (Karolinska Institutet) and Janssen J&J to help them better understand their demographic by giving them the tools to create cohorts and find their own correlations and relationships.

 Check out the tool on [CAT](https://raghunayyar.github.io/IVI17).